seizue/Shuka/README.md

   3. Exit
 ```

-### Single download

-Paste the novel URL, optionally provide a cover image URL, and choose how many chapters to download (leave blank for all).
+**Single download** — paste the novel URL, optionally provide a cover image URL, and choose how many chapters to download (0 = all).
 The `.epub` is saved to your Downloads folder.

-### Batch download

-Add novels one by one.
-For each you can provide an optional cover URL.
-When done, choose to start — all novels download sequentially, one `.epub` each.
+**Batch download** — add novels one by one, then start.
+All novels download sequentially, one `.epub` each.

 ```
 --- Novel #1 ---